Free Democratic Party (Germany): Ideology and platform

 During the 2017 federal election, the party called for Germany to adopt an immigration channel using a Canada-style points-based immigration system; spend up to 3% of GDP on defense and international security; phase out the solidarity surcharge tax (which was first levied in 1991 to pay for the costs of absorbing East Germany after German reunification); cut taxes by 30 billion euro (twice the amount of the tax cut proposed by the CDU); and improve road infrastructure by spending 2 billion euro annually for each of the next two decades, to be funded by selling government stakes in Deutsche Bahn, Deutsche Telekom, and Deutsche Post.
 The FDP also called for the improvement of Germany's digital infrastructure, the establishment of a Ministry of Digital Affairs, and greater investment in education.

+The party supports replacement migration in response to the decline and aging of Germany's population.
+In 2020, Christian Dürr said that Germany should accept 500,000 immigrants per year.
 The party also supports allowing dual citizenship (in contrast to the CDU/CSU, which opposes it) but also supports requiring third-generation immigrants to select a single nationality.

-The FDP supports the legalization of cannabis in Germany and opposes proposals to heighten Internet surveillance.
+The FDP supports the legalization of cannabis in Germany, and opposes proposals to heighten Internet surveillance.
 The FDP supports same-sex marriage in Germany.
+The FDP supports legalisation of altruistic surrogacy.
 The FDP has mixed views on European integration.
 In its 2009 campaign manifesto, the FDP pledged support for ratification of the Lisbon Treaty as well as EU reforms aimed at enhancing transparency and democratic responsiveness, reducing bureaucracy, establishing stringent curbs on the EU budget, and fully liberalizing the Single Market.
 At its January 2019 congress ahead of the 2019 European Parliament election, FDP's manifesto called for further EU reforms, including reducing the number of European Commissioners to 18 from the current 28, abolishing the European Economic and Social Committee, and ending the European Parliament's "traveling circus" between Brussels and Strasbourg.
 Vice chairwoman and Deputy Leader Nicola Beer stated: "We want both more and less Europe."

-Support base
+Electorate

+In 1940s and 1950s, the FDP was the only German party strongly in favour of market economy, while the CDU/CSU was still adhering to a "third way" between capitalism and socialism.
+Initially founded as a party uniting liberals and nationalists, the early FDP wanted former Nazis to be reintegrated into society and demanded a release of Nazi war criminals.